kaminiwalunj/mslearn-fabric/Instructions/Labs/03-delta-lake-new.md

      ![](./Images/updtrun1.png)

-    >**Note:** If you are getting errors here and also getting a table, then please ignore the errors and move with further tasks.
+    >**Note:** If you are getting errors here and also getting a table, then please ignore the errors and move on to further tasks.

 ## Task 4: Create delta tables